 In 1989, the group released their third album, Livin Large, which featured the singles “Buck Wild,” “Livin Large,” and “Taste of Your Love.”
 The album peaked at no. 22 on the Billboard Top R&B/Hip-Hop Albums and 58 on the Billboard Pop Albums.
-The singles “Taste of Your Love” and “Buck Wild,” peaked at no. 4 and 7 respectively on the US R&B chart.
+The singles “Taste of Your Love” and “Buck Wild” peaked at no. 4 and 7, respectively, on the US R&B chart.

-In 1990, E.U. released their fourth album, Cold Kickin’ It with the singles “I Confess,” and “Ain’t Found the Right One Yet,” “I Confess’ peaked at 27 on the US R&B while “Ain’t Found the Right One Yet,” peaked at 72.
-The group released other albums included Let’s Go Go Christmas (1995), Make Money (1996), and School Daze Revisited (2008).
-The group also release live studio albums included Future Funk (1982), 2 Places at the Same Time (1986), and Go Ju Ju Go (1987).
-Given declining record sales E.U. stopped performing in 1997.
+In 1990, E.U. released their fourth album, Cold Kickin’ It, with the singles “I Confess” and “Ain’t Found the Right One Yet.”
+“I Confess’ peaked at 27 on the US R&B while “Ain’t Found the Right One Yet,” peaked at 72.
+The group released other albums, including Let’s Go Go Christmas (1995), Make Money (1996), and School Daze Revisited (2008).
+The group also released live studio albums, including Future Funk (1982), 2 Places at the Same Time (1986), and Go Ju Ju Go (1987).